postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 7. Select the highest matching score

-The matching algorithm sorts the remaining filtered responses by matching scores in descending order and returns the response with the highest score.
+The matching algorithm checks the matching scores of the remaining examples and returns the example with the highest score.

-> If more than one example has the same matching score, Postman returns the example that comes first in the sorted list.
+> If more than one example has the same matching score, the algorithm returns the example that comes last in lexicographical order by ID.

 ## Using wildcard variables